dfredriksen/ZeetoChallenge/README.md

 Add a unit test to make sure exact cards dealt no longer exist in stack Speed up performance of evaluation algorithm so it is not worst case O(n^m) Add Namespaces to classes
+Add unit tests to check for different winning combinations
 ```